ikolomiets/ikolomiets.github.io/README.md

 [Webhook](https://slack.com/intl/en-ca/help/articles/360041352714-Create-more-advanced-workflows-using-webhooks) is an
-auto-generated, unique URL that Slack provides for your Workflow to be triggered by POST'ing a JSON payload containing Worflow's variables to it:
+auto-generated, unique URL that Slack provides for your Workflow to be triggered by POST'ing a JSON payload containing Workflow's variables to it:

 ```
 Slack will generate a unique request URL for your workflow once you publish it,